denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 SUBNET_AZ=$(aws ec2 describe-subnets --filters Name=tag:Name,Values=$SUBNETNAME --query "Subnets[0].AvailabilityZone" --output text $ACCOUNT_PROFILE 2>/dev/null)
 ```

-After setting the `Availabilty Zone` name in the `SUBNET_AZ` variable I can start creating the `EBS` volume.
+After setting the `Availabilty Zone` name in the `SUBNET_AZ` variable I can begin creating the `EBS` volume.
-The volume creation is handeled by a seperate `CloudFormation` template to ensure that the `EBS` volume will not be affected by template updates at the `EC2` machine.
+The volume creation is handeled by a seperate `CloudFormation` template to ensure that the `EBS` volume will not be affected by updates to the `EC2` instance template.

-Before the `EBS` volume is created I first check if the stack not already exists
+Before creating the `EBS` volume, I first check if the stack not already exists.

 ```